Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 ### Expertise and Meta-Expertise

-Now that we understand it is an important responsibility, let us examine how to exercise it by making a good choice of tools.
+Now that we understand that making a good choice of tools is an important responsibility, let us examine how to exercise it.
 What tools should you be using for your next project?
 When can you tell the tools used for the current project are inadequate after all and need to be changed?
 Of course there is no one-size-fits-all answer to these questions.